 The Consolidated Financial Statements, Management's Discussion and Analysis (MD&A) and related financial information have been prepared by the management of Hydro One Inc. (Hydro One or the Company).
 Management is responsible for the integrity, consistency and reliability of all such information presented.
-The Consolidated Financial Statements have been prepared in accordance with United States Generally Accepted Accounting Principles and applicable securities legislation.
+The Consolidated Financial Statements for the year ended December 31, 2022 and accompanying notes thereto (together, the Consolidated Financial Statements) have been prepared in accordance with United States Generally Accepted Accounting Principles and applicable securities legislation.
 The MD&A has been prepared in accordance with National Instrument 51-102.